 » Download this book in its entirely (PDF)

-The Intermediate State The great white throne judgment is when God will resurrect every un-regenerated soul from Hades to be judged as shown in this passage: REVELATION 20:13-15The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what he had done.
+The Intermediate State The great white throne judgment is when God will resurrect every un-regenerated soul from Hades (HAY-deez) to be judged as shown in this passage: REVELATION 20:13-15The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what he had done.
 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 If anyone’s name was not found written in the book of life, he was thrown into...read more

 Jacob, Job, and Solomon’s View of Sheol, the Intermediate State Here we will examine how Jacob, Job and Solomon viewed Sheol.
 All three were godly men of the Old Testament era.
 Jacob was the grandson of Father Abraham and the patriarch of the twelve tribes of Israel; in fact, his name was changed to “Israel.”
-Concerning Job, God Himself regarded him so highly that He boasted there was no one on earth as great as Job (Job 1:8).
+Concerning Job, God Himself regarded him so highly that He boasted that there was no one on earth as great as Job (Job 1:8).
 As for Solomon, the bible states that, “King Solomon was greater in riches and...read more

 The biblical book of Psalms consists of 150 songs called psalms.
 Most of the psalms were written by Solomon’s father, King David.
 Other psalmists include Moses, Solomon, Asaph, Ethan and Heman.
 Quite a few psalms were written anonymously.
-Yet, regardless of who exactly wrote each individual psalm, one fact is certain: All the psalms are “God-breathed” (2 Timothy 3:16) as all the psalmists “spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
-The book of Psalms possesses a wealth of information regarding the nature...read more
+Regardless of who exactly wrote each individual psalm, one fact is certain: All the psalms are “God-breathed” (2 Timothy 3:16) as all the psalmists “spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
+The book of Psalms possesses a wealth of...read more

-Did David Pray for His Ex-Friend to Go to a Hellish Torture Chamber?
+Continuing with our study of Sheol in the Psalms, let’s consider this important question… Did David Pray for His Ex-Friend to Go to a Hellish Torture Chamber?
 Notice David’s statement in this passage: PSALM 55:15 (KJV) Let death seize upon them, and let them go down quick into hell (Sheol): for wickedness is in their dwellings, and among them.
-David is indeed referring to his enemies in this text, yet it’s interesting to note that one of these enemies was once a very close friend of his.
-This is revealed in the preceding passages, verses 12-14 (as well as verses 20-21).
-At one time David had shared “sweet fellowship” with this...read more
+David is obviously referring to his enemies in this text, yet it’s interesting to note that one of these enemies was once a very close friend of his.
+This is revealed in...read more

 Of the 31 chapters of the book of Proverbs, the first 29 were written by Solomon, the wisest person who’s ever lived outside of Jesus Christ (1 Kings 3:12).
 In Chapter One of this study we saw how Solomon described the nature of Sheol in very clear language.
 He said that those who die “know nothing” (Ecclesiastes 9:5) because they’ve gone to Sheol, where “there is no work, or thought, or knowledge or wisdom” (Ecclesiastes 9:10).
-Everything Solomon says about Sheol in the book of Proverbs is in complete harmony with this unmistakable...read more
+Everything Solomon says about Sheol in the book of Proverbs is in complete...read more

+Let’s now observe what the Old Testament prophets had to say about the nature of Sheol.
 “Sheol Has Enlarged Its Appetite” We’ll start with Sheol as used in the book of Isaiah: ISAIAH 5:11-14 (NRSV) Ah, you who rise early in the morning in pursuit of strong drink, who linger in the evening to be inflamed by wine, (12) whose feasts consist of lyre and harp, tambourine and flute and wine, but who do not regard the deeds of the LORD, or see the work of his hands!
-(13) Therefore my people go into exile without knowledge; their nobles are dying of hunger and their multitude is parched with thirst.
-(14) Therefore Sheol has enlarged its...read more
+(13) Therefore my people...read more

-Sheol is Contrasted with “the Land of the Living” Sheol is, in reality, the realm where dead souls are held awaiting their resurrection can be derived from the fact that Sheol is often spoken of in contrast to “the land of the living.”
+Let’s now look at various biblical descriptions and insights about Sheol not yet addressed or, at least, not fully addressed.
+Sheol is Contrasted with “the Land of the Living” The reality that Sheol is the realm where dead souls are held awaiting their resurrection can be derived from the fact that Sheol is often spoken of in contrast to “the land of the living.”
 In the previous chapter we witnessed evidence of this in Hezekiah’s statements from Isaiah 38:9-12.
-Let’s look at some other biblical examples: PSALM 116:8-9 (NASB) For thou hast rescued my soul from death, my eyes from tears, my feet from stumbling.
-(9) I shall walk before the LORD in the land of the living....read more
+Let’s look at some other biblical examples: PSALM...read more